wyrmiyu/nodejs-gameapi-docker-example/README.md

 You'll need set up external reverse proxy if you wish to expose it further, or you could amend the docker-compose.yml to include a nginx container.

+## How to use

+* You need to install and setup docker; you also need the docker-compose tool
+* Modify docker-compose.yml to meet your needs and run command: docker-compose up --build -d
+* Done

 ## Authors

 * Docker bits: Pekka Wallendahl